When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Compared Methods

-\item \textbf{S-Prompts} \cite{Wang2022SsPrompts}: learns a pool of domain-specific prompts and retrieves the most relevant one for each instance using feature-based similarity search, originally for domain-incremental learning.
-When adapted to Stage-CIL by treating each morphological stage as a domain, this retrieval-based design captures domain selection rather than ordered evolution, and therefore fails to exploit the temporal and semantic correlation between evolutionary stages of the same class.
+\item \textbf{S-Prompts} \cite{Wang2022SsPrompts}: learns domain-specific prompts and retrieves one for each instance by feature similarity.
+Treating stages as domains captures domain selection, but does not explicitly exploit their ordered relation within a semantic class.

-\item \textbf{DCE} \cite{Li2025DCE}: employs frequency-aware expert networks and a dynamic expert selector to handle imbalanced domain-incremental learning by routing inputs to specialized expert groups.
-Under Stage-CIL, instantiating stages as domains tends to allocate different stages of a class to separate experts, which weakens the modeling of a continuous evolutionary trajectory and may fragment a single class identity across multiple, loosely connected components. \end{itemize}
+\item \textbf{DCE} \cite{Li2025DCE}: uses frequency-aware expert networks and a dynamic selector for imbalanced domain-incremental learning.
+When stages are treated as domains, expert routing does not by itself enforce a shared identity or an explicit transition between stages. \end{itemize}

+\paragraph{Fairness and Difference from PROOF.} All compared methods use the same frozen OpenCLIP ViT-B/16 backbone and pre-trained weights, so they begin with the same pre-trained knowledge.
+PROOF incrementally introduces task-specific projection heads and fuses their outputs, whereas STAGE stores a fixed identity anchor and predicts cross-stage residual transformations through one shared evolution-pattern pool.
+The evolution predictor operates on encoded feature vectors.
+Our implementation uses CLIP-based visual--textual fusion to construct semantic anchors, but the pattern-pool transition neither retrieves nor updates text tokens.